LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 When you open `kcachegrind`, you will see three panes.
 On the left is the **flat profile**, which shows a list of functions and statistics about them.
-On the bottom right is the **call graph** --- a directed graph showing what functions each function calls.
+On the bottom right is a pane containing several tabs, including the **call graph** --- a directed graph showing what functions each function calls.

 On the top right is the **source code viewer**, which displays the source code for the currently selected function.
 Click on a function in the flat profile or call graph to change what code displays in the viewer.